I've heard of Fair Trade coffee, chocolate, and other stuff, but music? What do you mean?

 Can you give me an example?

 Suppose you are a house concert that pays the musician 100% of the gate.
 Your suggested donation is $10 and your capacity is 35.
-This would qualify you as a small club or concert, so the minimum scale would be $120.
-You need at least 12 people paying the $10 to make minimum scale, but you only have 10 turn up.
-You take in $100 which is $20 short of the minimum.
-FTM requires that you cover that $20 and an additional 10.19% for a pension contribution (AFM members who are using an LS-1 or Canadian equivalent only).
-So, in this case your total cost would be $32.23.
+This would qualify you for the Fair Trade Music minimum scale of $200.
+You need at least 20 people paying the $10 to make minimum scale, but you only have 15 turn up.
+You take in $150 which is $50 short of the minimum.
+FTM requires that you cover that $50 and an additional 10% for a pension contribution (AFM members who are using an LS-1 or Canadian equivalent only).
+So, in this case your total cost would be $70.00.

 What is an LS-1 or LPCC form?